33rd Alabama Infantry Regiment: Camp life

 Although the 33rd was taking a rest at Wartrace, not all of its time was spent leisurely.
 Its new divisional commander, General Cleburne, drilled his men and held marksmanship competitions together with frequent readiness and equipment inspections.
 Cleburne's previous record of success went over well with his new troops; he insisted on weapons being clean and well-maintained at all times, and also that his soldiers attend to their own personal hygiene to the best extent possible.
-Cleburne encouraged competitiveness between his companies and regiments: the man who reported to his company's guard mount with the cleanest weapon and best appearance would be excused from guard duty for that shift, while at the regimental level, the five troops with the best rifles would be excused from duty and would instead be formed into a special reserve to take the place of guards who became sick or were removed for other reasons.
+Cleburne encouraged competitiveness between his companies and regiments: the man who reported to his company's guard mount with the cleanest weapon and best appearance was excused from guard duty for that shift, while at the regimental level, the five troops with the best rifles were excused from duty and instead formed into a special reserve to take the place of guards who became sick or were removed for other reasons.
 A new blue-and-white regimental flag was issued, with "Perryville" and "Murfreesboro" written on it in large white letters, the original one having been virtually destroyed at those two engagements.

 In camp, soldiers of the regiment occupied themselves in various ways: "we carried wood, water, cooked, washed our clothes, cleaned our guns, conversed, wrote letters to our people at home, tussled, ran foot races, jumped, boxed or jollied each other in friendly ways; some recruits loafed or laid around and grieved of home until sent off to the hospital or died in camp.
 Other jolly souls sang songs, especially at night; others played various games of chance: cards, dice, kino or other games.
 We ... fished in creeks or rivers or went in bathing, and some frequently attended religious services ...
 Green bandsmen near us making discordant noise on their tin horns caused some of the boys to swear, though we liked the music after they had learned to play."

 Matthews reports that Wartrace was the last place where his regiment used the wall tents they had been issued at the beginning of their service.
 Once they left there, he says, the tents were either "captured or burned."
 A sergeant assigned to the unit managed to abscond with all the pocketwatches in the regiment, whereupon he promptly deserted to the Federals.